stoffee/csp-k8s-hcp/README.md

 ### External utilities

-Also due to organizational divisions and to limit "cognitive load" on individuals, these common utility systems are usually established by separate groups using separate repositories:
+Also due to organizational divisions and to limit "cognitive load" on individuals, common utility systems are usually established by separate groups using separate repositories:

    * An <strong>Archival</strong> solution to backup and restore data

-   * A <strong>SIEM</strong> (Security Information and Event Management) solution such as Splunk, LogRhythm, <a target="_blank" href="https://www.datadoghq.com/dg/security/siem-solution/">Datadog</a>, <a target="_blank" href="https://www.comparitech.com/net-admin/siem-tools/">etc.</a> which retrieves, ingests, aggregates, and correlates variouos <strong>logs</strong> from various services into analytic dashboards
+   * A <strong>SIEM</strong> (Security Information and Event Management) solution such as Splunk, <a target="_blank" href="https://www.datadoghq.com/dg/security/siem-solution/">Datadog</a>, <a target="_blank" href="https://www.comparitech.com/net-admin/siem-tools/">etc.</a> which retrieves, ingests, aggregates, and correlates variouos <strong>logs</strong> from various services into analytic dashboards

-   * An <strong>Alerting</strong> solution which evaluates data within SIEM to issue alerts, with escalations when alerts are not acknowledged in a timely manner.
+   * An <strong>Alerting</strong> solution which evaluates data within SIEM to issue alerts and escalations when alerts are not acknowledged in a timely manner.

-In many enterprises, a <strong>corporate-wide central</strong> <a target="_blank" href="https://www.checkpoint.com/cyber-hub/threat-prevention/what-is-soc/">SOC (Security Operations Center)</a> uses their SIEM 24/7/365 to monitor, triage, and respond to cyber threats.
+In many enterprises, a <strong>corporate-wide central</strong> <a target="_blank" href="https://www.checkpoint.com/cyber-hub/threat-prevention/what-is-soc/">SOC (Security Operations Center)</a> review alerts to monitor, triage, and respond to anomalies and  threats.

+Identity Providers can also provide alerts about repetitive failures in Single-Sign-On (SSO) identity verification.

 <a name="Task04"></a>

 ## 4. Terraform run triggers

-Terraform processing can be invoked under several contexts:
+### Vulnerability scanning

-When a Terraform HCL file is <strong>saved</strong> after <strong>each change</strong>, it can be set to trigger run of additional utilities such as <a href="#ScanTF">tfsec, Trivey, Checkov, Snyk, etc. to scan HCL files</a> for vulnerabilities.
+When a Terraform HCL file is <strong>saved</strong> using Git, after <strong>each change</strong>, it can be set to trigger run of additional utilities such as <a href="#ScanTF">tfsec, Trivy, Checkov, Snyk, etc. to scan HCL files</a> for vulnerabilities.

 PROTIP: When created, resources in the cloud can be hacked immediately.
 So such utilities enable vulnerabilities to be identified and remediated in cloud resources even <strong>before they are created</strong>.

-PROTIP: API calls among cloud vendors can be very different.
-However, Terraform providers and Terraform binary commands standardizes operation across all clouds:

 ### Local tfstate files

-When the <a href="#DeployTF"><tt>terraform apply</tt> command creates cloud resources,  runs locally, it creates for itself a <strong>local tfstate file</strong> to remember what it created.
+When the <a href="#DeployTF"><tt>terraform apply</tt> command runs locally to create cloud resources, it creates for itself a <strong>local tfstate file</strong> to remember what it created.

+The enterprise edition of Terraform uses state files to identify "drift" created by manual changes. and <strong>manage</strong> resources, and to <strong>prevent</strong> Terraform from creating resources that already exist.

 Some users of open-source Terraform configure a <strong>backend.tf</strong> file to specify a remote location, such as a <strong>S3</strong> bucket or DynamoDB.